-All fields of science and engineering - and society at large - depend on fundamental advances in scientific foundations and engineering methods for computer hardware and software.
-The SHF program supports research and education projects on the design, verification, operation, utilization, and evaluation of computer hardware and software through novel approaches, robust theories, high-leverage tools, and lasting principles.
-Such advances may offer formal methods, languages, logics, novel software and/or hardware artifacts, or algorithms to enable new or enhanced functionality, verification, usability, and scale.
+The Software and Hardware Foundations (SHF) program supports potentially transformative research in the design, verification, operation, utilization, and evaluation of computer software and hardware through novel approaches, robust theories, high-leverage tools, and lasting principles.
+Such advances may involve formal methods, languages, logics, novel software and/or hardware artifacts, or algorithms to enable new or enhanced functionality, verification, usability, and scale.

-SHF supports the entire range of programming languages research, from foundations to design to implementation.
-Fundamental research in both science and engineering of programming languages is highly encouraged.
-Topics of interest include, but are not limited to, language semantics and type theory, design and implementation of advanced languages and language features, compilers and runtime systems for advanced languages, program analysis and optimization, design and implementation of domain-specific languages, and implementation issues related to locality, synchronization and communication.
-Research in programming languages and models that go beyond mainstream practice, such as concurrent, functional, logic programming and probabilistic languages, are particularly encouraged.
-Foundational research that exposes novel synergies between programming languages and other areas of computing, such as distributed systems, is also encouraged.
+The SHF program supports the entire range of programming languages research, from foundations to design to implementation.
+Topics of interest include, but are not limited to, language semantics and type theory, design and implementation of advanced languages and language features, compilers and runtime systems for advanced languages and architectures, abstract interpretation, program analysis and optimization, and design and implementation of domain-specific languages.
+Research in programming languages, program logics, and models that go beyond mainstream practice, such as those for concurrent, functional, logic, and probabilistic programs, is particularly encouraged.
+Foundational research that exposes novel synergies between programming languages and other areas of computing, such as distributed and networked systems and machine learning, is also encouraged.